Flowers Safe for Dogs: The Complete UK Guide

 Moderate risk

 Toxic lactones cause vomiting, diarrhoea, and tremors.
 Most concentrated in the bulb.
 Common as a potted Easter gift.
-Keep entirely out of a dog’s reach.
+Keep out of a dog’s reach.

 Chrysanthemums